razpeitia/advent_of_code_2024/README.md

 ### Day 20

 For the first part, just compute the distance from starting from the end, keep a table with point and distance and run througth all possible combinations which distance (manhattan distance) is equal to 2 for the first part and less or equal than 20 for the second part.

+### Day 21

+Not solved yet

+### Day 22

+The first part just implement everything as it says and for the second part you just have to use a dict to store the first sequences in each secret number and keep the sum, and finally you only need to check the max in the dict and that's the result.